-Macedon Ranges open gardens
+Macedon Ranges gardens

 The Macedon Ranges is home to many historic and heritage private properties offering seasonal and year-round open garden experiences.

-Mount Macedon gardens
+Mt Macedon open gardens

 Behind the walls of impressive Mount Macedon mansions are some of Victoria’s finest gardens, many National Trust-listed.

-Open gardens beyond Mount Macedon
+Open gardens beyond Mt Macedon

-Other private Macedon Ranges open gardens are often held in conjunction with events such as the annual Kyneton Daffodil & Arts Festival and the Open Gardens Victoria program.
+Other private Macedon Ranges open gardens are often held in conjunction with events such as the annual Kyneton Daffodil & Arts Festival in September.

-Botanical Gardens in the Macedon Ranges
+Botanical gardens in the Macedon Ranges

 Plant nurseries in the Macedon Ranges